fbernutz/die-himmelstraeumerin-blog/Content/posts/2024-05-16-accessibility-uncovered-with-reveal.md

 <figure>
     <img src="../../images/2024-05-16-accessibility-uncovered-with-reveal/insights-workspace.png" alt="Screenshot of Reveal app.
 On the left side, there’s a list with identified improvements.
 In the middle, there are more details and links to documentation.
 On the right side, the part of the screen is highlighted that is affected by the issue." />
-    <figcaption>Insights Workspace in Reveal app showing a message about accessibility best practices.</figcaption>
+    <figcaption>Insights Workspace in Reveal app showing a message about human interface guidelines.</figcaption>
 </figure>

 ### 2. Accessibility Workspace